By clicking "Start Submission", you agree to be contacted by the host regarding this opportunity.

 I am a professional freelance photographer but have been accepted into a graduate program in photography beginning in the fall.
 I am uncertain which grant, the Smith Grant or the Student Grant to apply for?

 You would be eligible to apply for either grant, though you cannot apply for both.
-If you chose to apply for the Student grant, with your application please provide a copy of the signed enrollment letter from your chosen school.
+If you choose to apply for the Student grant, with your application please provide a copy of the signed enrollment letter from your chosen school.

 Do you still have questions?